This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 When you’re done weeding, you’ll have a clear sheet holding your design together from the front.

 When you get to this point, you’re ready to finish your project by adhering it to your fabric bin!
+PS: If you don’t have bins yet, the IKEA DRONA Box is a great affordable choice.

 In the past, I’ve always done that step with our iron, and it was usually frustrating.
 The iron didn’t cover the whole pattern at once and the heat was uneven.